dedica-team/nivio/docs/source/output.rst

    items:
      ...

 You can also apply custom colors to the user interface.
-Set the following environment variables to hex values (e.g. "#23423"):
+Set the following environment variables to hex values (e.g. :samp:`#234234`):

-* NIVIO_BRANDING_FOREGROUND to set the primary color for interface elements
+* :envvar:`NIVIO_BRANDING_FOREGROUND` to set the primary color for interface elements
-* NIVIO_BRANDING_BACKGROUND for the background color (dark grey is default)
+* :envvar:`NIVIO_BRANDING_BACKGROUND` for the background color (dark grey is default)
-* NIVIO_BRANDING_SECONDARY to set the accent color used for active elements
+* :envvar:`NIVIO_BRANDING_SECONDARY` to set the accent color used for active elements

 Graph Layout Tweaking
 =====================